JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 -->
 ## Tiny Solid State Amp heads ##

-### Winners ###
-- ---------------------------------------------------------------------
-- $60 EHX 5mm Power Amp (2.5W, Volume, Bright switch)
+## New Winners ##
+- $200 Quilter Interblock 45 (45W, amp power amp, takes pedals great, aux in, headphone out)
 - $120 Quilter MicroBlock 45 (33W, Power amp, takes pedals great, aux in, headphone out, [Great Tones](https://youtu.be/qoXGA-C-kjs?t=248)
-- $200 Quilter Interblock 45 (45W, amp power amp, takes pedals great, aux in, headphone out)
 - $250 Quilter 101R (50W, "A Quilter 101R is a great pedal platform amp that can play at any volume.
 The limiter really allows you to smash the preamp without getting too much breakup, giving it that same feel as a cranked Fender Twin.", needs cab sim for headphone out)
 - $499 BluGuitar Amp1 Tube Amp Head (Truly not a sim.
 Actual legit amp.
 60w, 2lbs, headphone out legendary tone)
 - $400 h&k ampman to list (all analog)
+- H&k spirit mini amps
+- $849 V4 Victory Dutchess - Pedal Amp - 4 tube preamp, 180 watt Ss poweramp, FX Loop, 500ma/9v pedal power plug on the back to power another pedal, balanced line out, footswitch for tremolo, fx loop, 4ohm 180w, Will run happily without an amp load (says so on their ad site)
+- $99 Quilter Phantom Block (Not an amp.
+Plug your pedalboard tone into this.
+Sends a balanced XLR signal out to FOH or a PA using phantom or pedal power)

+### Winners ###
+- ---------------------------------------------------------------------
+- $60 EHX 5mm Power Amp (2.5W, Volume, Bright switch)
 - $100 Hotone Siva Boogie (Shiva Clean) (5w, Bogner Shiva clean tones, huge headroom, perfect mini pedal platform, FX Loop)
 - $100 Hotone Freeze B (5w, Headphones, Friedman sounds, fx loop) Chapmans Favorite when he was playing it.
 They sent the wrong one: the Eagle and its ok but the headphone out doesn't sound that good.
-Its slightly speaker simulated but not great.  lets try it with my speaker sim:
+Its slightly speaker simulated but not great.  lets try it with my speaker sim?
-- H&k spirit mini amps
-- $849 V4 Victory Dutchess - Pedal Amp - 4 tube preamp, 180 watt Ss poweramp, FX Loop, 500ma/9v pedal power plug on the back to power another pedal, balanced line out, footswitch for tremolo, fx loop, 4ohm 180w, Will run happily without an amp load (says so on their ad site)

 ### Second Place ###